galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

 * *Domain/Purpose:*
   * [OSDDlinux LiveGalaxy](http://osddlinux.osdd.net:8001/) exposes the tools that are included in [OSDDlinux](http://osddlinux.osdd.net/), "a customized linux operating system for drug discovery that integrates open source software, libraries, workflows and web services in linux for creating environment for drug discovery."
 OSDDLinux contains a Galaxy instance with applications for Drug Discovery.
 * *Comments:*
   * [OSDDlinux LiveGalaxy](http://osddlinux.osdd.net:8001/) integrates GPSR1.0, GPSR2.0 along with the [webservers](http://osddlinux.osdd.net/livew.php) and the [standalone software](http://osddlinux.osdd.net/stand.php) supported by OSDDlinux.
-See the [complete list of tools and services](http://osddlinux.osdd.net/liveg) included in OSDDlinux !LiveGalaxy.
+See the [complete list of tools and services](http://osddlinux.osdd.net/liveg) included in OSDDlinux LiveGalaxy.
 * *User Support:*
   * [Web form](http://crdd.osdd.net/osddlinux/feed.php) or [mailto:osddlinux AT gmail DOT com](Email)
 * *Quotas:*